 Denote by

-the singular locus of $X$ near $O$, where $U$ denotes a small neighborhood of $O$ in $\bbR^2.$ The main point is to prove that $S$ is a smooth curve.
-If $S$ is a smooth curve, then we can write $S = \{y=0\},$ the vector field $X$ is divisible by $x$, i.e. $Y = X/x$ is still a smooth vector field, which is non-zero at $O$, and therefore locally rectifiable and admits a first integral $G$ such that $dG(0) \neq 0.$ But $G$ is also a first integral of $X,$ so condition iii) of Theorem \ref{thm:SmoothLinearization} is also satisfied, and Theorem \ref{thm:2Dsmoothlinearization} is reduced to a particular case of Theorem \ref{thm:SmoothLinearization}.
+the singular locus of $X$ near $O$, where $U$ denotes a small neighborhood of $O$ in $\bbR^2$.
+The main point is to prove that $S$ is a smooth curve.
+If $S$ is a smooth curve, then we can write $S = \{x=0\}$, the vector f\/ield $X$ is divisible by $x$, i.e., $Y = X/x$ is still a smooth vector f\/ield, which is non-zero at $O$, and therefore locally rectif\/iable and admits a f\/irst integral $G$ such that ${\rm d}G(0) \neq 0$.
+But $G$ is also a f\/irst integral of $X$, so condition iii) of Theorem \ref{thm:SmoothLinearization} is also satisf\/ied, and Theorem \ref{thm:2Dsmoothlinearization} is reduced to a particular case of Theorem \ref{thm:SmoothLinearization}.

 Denote by